Edward V: Portrayals in fiction

-Edward appears as a character in the play Richard III by William Shakespeare.
-Edward appears alive in only one scene of the play (Act 3 Scene 1), during which he and his brother are portrayed as bright, precocious children who see through their uncle's ambitions.
-Edward in particular is portrayed as wiser than his years (something his uncle notes) and ambitious about his kingship.
-Edward and his brother's deaths are described in the play, but occur offstage.
-Their ghosts return in one more scene (Act 5 Scene 3) to haunt their uncle's dreams and promise success to his rival, Richmond (i.e. King Henry VII).
-In film and television adaptations of this play, Edward V has been portrayed by the following actors:
+Edward appears as a character in William Shakespeare's Richard III.
+He appears alive in only one scene (Act 3 Scene 1), during which he and his brother are portrayed as bright, precocious children who see through their uncle's ambitions.
+Edward is shown as wiser than his years (something his uncle notes) and ambitious about his kingship.
+The deaths of the princes are described in the play but occur offstage.
+Their ghosts return in Act 5 Scene 3 to haunt their uncle's dreams and promise success to his rival, Richmond (King Henry VII).
+In film and television adaptations of the play, Edward V has been portrayed by the following actors: